RickStrahl/WestWindWebConnection-Documentation/User-Guide/How-Web-Connection-works/Templates-and-Scripts-MVC-for-Web-Connection/Templates-and-Scripts-MVC-for-Web-Connection.md

-﻿Web Connection supports **MVC** (Model, View, Controller) development using built-in HTML scripting that mixes HTML syntax and Foxpro code.
+Web Connection supports **MVC** (Model, View, Controller) development using built-in HTML scripting that mixes HTML syntax and Foxpro code.
 Scripts and Templates provide two mechanisms for rendering HTML using two methods - `Response.ExpandScript()` and `Response.ExpandTemplate()` respectively - to render FoxPro expressions and values into a merged HTML template.

 MVC makes it relatively painless to create HTML content that mixes both HTML and FoxPro code using a simple approach that uses FoxPro application code you write in a FoxPro class, and HTML with embedded FoxPro expressions that are used to render HTML *Views* from plain text files.
 By using this approach you get the best of both worlds: